GraphStreamingProject/ZeppelinExperiments/README.md

 * ~Add R scripts code to repo and note dependencies~
 * Modifying top configuration -- Check Victor's email for instructions.
 * Update README with R installation instructions.
+* Use the 8GiB cgroup for query experiment?

 ## System Requirements
 ### GraphZeppelin and Experiments